learn-co-curriculum/dsc-chi-square/README.md

 * Has **null and alternative hypotheses about the mean(s)** of one or two samples.
 For the example shown above, the alternative hypothesis is $\mu \neq \mu_{0}$ (i.e. $\mu \neq 21$)
 * Involves the calculation of a **t-statistic** (or t-value) that represents a standardized version of the difference between the two means, utilizing the sample variance as well as the number in the sample to perform this standardization
-* Compares this t-statistic to the **t-distribution** (a bell-curve-shaped distribution) in order to determine whether we can reject the null hypothesis at a given alpha level — i.e. to determine whether the difference specified by the alternative hypothesis is statistically significant
+* Compares this t-statistic to the **t-distribution** (a bell-curve-shaped distribution) in order to determine whether we can reject the null hypothesis at a given alpha level — i.e. to determine whether the difference between the data and the theoretical expectation is statistically significant

 The simplest way to execute a t-test is like this, using `scipy.stats`.
 We pass in the data plotted above, and use the hypotheses $H_{0}: \mu = \mu_{0}$ and $H_{a}: \mu \neq \mu_{0}$ as well as $\alpha = 0.01$ to come to a conclusion.